Gadatas

-Gadatas (Γαδάτας) was an Assyrian satrap who, according to Xenophon's Cyropaedia, defected to Cyrus the Great.
+Gadatas (Γαδάτας) was a 6th-century BC Assyrian provencial governor (or satrap) who, according to Xenophon's Cyropaedia, defected to Cyrus the Great.
 His defection was motivated by a desire for revenge; the Assyrian king had made him a eunuch because one of the king's concubines had shown romantic interest in him, owing to his good looks.

-Gadatas helped Cyrus by secretly handing over a strategically important fortress.
-In response, the Assyrian king invaded Gadatas province.
-However, Cyrus quickly came to his aid and rescued him and his troops just in time.

-Fearing further retaliation from the Assyrians, Gadatas abandoned his province and fully joined Cyrus's army.
-His familiarity with the region made him a valuable asset.

-Later, during the capture of Babylon, Gadatas, along with Gobryas, killed the Assyrian king.
+Gadatas had helped Cyrus by secretly handing over a strategically important fortress.
+In response, the Assyrian king, Nabonidus, invaded Gadatas' province.
+Cyrus quickly came to his aid and rescued Gadatas and his troops.
+Fearing further retaliation from the Assyrians, Gadatas abandoned his province and joined Cyrus's army where his familiarity with the region made him a valuable asset.
+Later, during the capture of Babylon, Gadatas, along with the Persian general Gobryas, was recorded as killing the Assyrian king (although it might have been Belshazzar rather than Nabonidus).

-John Tzetzes also wrote the story of Gadatas.
+The 12th-century Byzantine poet, John Tzetzes, also wrote about the life of Gadatas.